se-for-sci/se-for-sci.github.io/content/week2/pytest.md

     # after the test, the monkeypatching is removed!
 ```

+Fixtures are great for keeping your tests DRY.
+If you notice you setup the
+same object for multiple tests, extract it to a fixture.
+Combined with
+parameterizing, you can generate tests suites from collections of fixtures
+easily.

 ## Parametrizing

 Now let's say we want to test all three OS's on our little function.
 Assuming